Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 Karen Shekyan:
 - Fixed instant kill bombs.
 - Generated secret room using the original algorithm.
 Probably will update later to reduce load times.
+It also has no doors yet.
 - Made hidden doors generate in rooms adjacent to the secret room.
 - Bombs exploding near hidden doors open them.
+- Found bug: bombs create doors to rooms that don't exist.